eads/luna-limon/README.md

 request triggers an AWS CodeBuild project to rebuild and deploy the site.
 The lambda waits `WAIT_BEFORE_BUILD` milliseconds (default `30000`) before starting and throttles subsequent builds using `BUILD_DEBOUNCE` (default `300000`).
+The lambda persists the timestamp of the last build in a DynamoDB table so the debounce works across cold starts.
+The table name is exposed via `BUILD_TABLE`.
 The CodeBuild project name comes from the `CODEBUILD_PROJECT` environment variable and the deployment stage is passed via `SST_STAGE`.